PBC Minigrant Program

 Lindley Park Neighborhood Association - purchase bluebird houses, poles, baffles; purpose: to provide nesting opportunities for bluebirds and opportunities for resident humans to observe the live cycle of bluebirds and provide educational opportunities for children.

-Many thanks to the PBC members who submitted applications and who encouraged others in our community to submit applications.
-Thanks also to Barbara Haralson and Wild Birds Unlimited for donating materials to support one of the projects.
+Thanks to Barbara Haralson and Wild Birds Unlimited for donating materials to support one of the projects.

 River Landing Bird Club - replace 12 old nest boxes and install 2 racoon baffles; purpose: to increase the survival of nestlings.